JrSchild/rawhide/README.md

 	- `rawhide run` start the testcase.
 - ThroughputController independent of settings.
 	- Implement PIDController for better algorithm to adjust operations per second.
+- The problem of ThroughputController is that it's response is too late.
+If the latency is five seconds, then the response of the PIDController will be five seconds behind as well.